 Candace joined Watsi on June 20th, 2015.
-Eleven months ago, Candace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Candace's most recent donation supported Davis, a six-year-old student from Kenya, to fund a fracture repair procedure.
+One year ago, Candace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Candace's most recent donation supported Colleta, a loving mom of two from Kenya, to fund fracture repair surgery so she can walk again.

 Davis is a bright young student from a village in Kenya.
 He's a six-year-old playful boy and the fourth-born in a family of six.
 His family lives in a two-roomed iron-built house on their inherited small farm.
 His father is a farmer who plants maize and his mother is a housewife.
 Davis' parents do not have any other source of income and only depend on farming.
 Due to this, they are having a difficult time financially, especially amid the pandemic.
 Unfortunately, on September 27th, Davis sustained a severe injury to his right lower limb after falling from a Sheller machine (a machine for shelling maize cobs) after trying to climb it.
 After hearing his cries, his father brought him to our medical partner's care center.
 The doctors reviewed him and an X-Ray revealed a fracture to his right femur.
 Davis was admitted to the hospital for skin traction to stabilize his fracture and realign the normal position of the bone.
 Due to the severity of the injury, Davis is in a lot of pain and couldn't walk nor sit properly.
 Fortunately, surgeons at our medical partner, African Mission Healthcare, can help.
 On October 1st, Davis will undergo a fracture repair procedure called an open reduction and internal fixation.
 AMH is requesting $1,145 to help fund this procedure.
 After successful treatment, Davis will be able to walk and resume his normal life and playful activities.
 Davis' father says, “He has so much pain, I feel sorry for him.
 I hope he gets treated and feels better and will be well again.”